Magnitsky Act

 The Magnitsky Act, formally the Russia and Moldova Jackson–Vanik Repeal and Sergei Magnitsky Rule of Law Accountability Act of 2012, is a bipartisan U.S. federal law enacted in 2012.
-It imposes sanctions on Russian officials deemed responsible for the death of Russian tax lawyer Sergei Magnitsky in a Moscow prison in 2009.
+It imposes sanctions on Russian officials deemed responsible for the death of Russian accountant Sergei Magnitsky in a Moscow prison in 2009.
 The act also repealed the Jackson–Vanik amendment, granting permanent normal trade relations status to Russia and Moldova.
 It was signed into law by President Barack Obama on December 14, 2012.

 The Global Magnitsky Human Rights Accountability Act, enacted in 2016 as part of the National Defense Authorization Act for Fiscal Year 2017, extends the original act's framework to sanction foreign officials worldwide for human rights violations or significant corruption, authorizing asset freezes and U.S. entry bans.

 Background

 In 2009, Russian tax lawyer Sergei Magnitsky uncovered a $230 million tax fraud scheme involving Russian officials.
 After reporting the corruption, he was arrested, accused of the fraud himself, and detained in Moscow's Butyrka prison.
 Magnitsky suffered from untreated medical conditions, including gallstones, pancreatitis, and calculous cholecystitis.
 After nearly a year in custody, he died in November 2009, with reports indicating he was beaten by prison guards.
 The case drew international attention, highlighting systemic corruption and human rights abuses in Russia.

 American businessman Bill Browder, Magnitsky's employer and a prominent investor in Russia, campaigned for justice.
 Browder lobbied U.S. lawmakers, including Senators Benjamin Cardin and John McCain, to introduce legislation targeting those responsible for Magnitsky's death and related corruption.